ryadzenine/dotfiles/README.md

  * `Ctrl-p` after pasting - Use `p` to paste and `Ctrl-p` to cycle through previous pastes.
 Provided by YankRing.
  * `,yr` - view the yankring - a list of your previous copy commands. also you can paste and hit `ctrl-p` for cycling through previous copy commands
- * `crs`, `crc`, `cru` via abolish.vim, coerce to snake_case, camelCase, and UPPERCASE.
-There are more `:help abolish`
- * `:NR` - NarrowRgn - use this on a bit of selected text to create a new split with just that text.
-Do some work on it, then :wq it to get the results back.
  * `,ig` - toggle visual indentation guides
  * `,cf` - Copy Filename of current file (full path) into system (not vi) paste buffer
  * `,cn` - Copy Filename of current file (name only, no path)